CC image courtesy of Leslie on Flickr

-They also have a book, “Tips for Talking with Children“, you can purchase on their website for just $12.
+They also have a book, “Tips for Talking with Children“, you can purchase on their website.

 Have your child dictate to you the many stories they have inside them.
 This promotes early literacy.
 It shows them how important their words are, and the value of writing them down, as you can read them back to them for years to come!